Raghunath Dhondo Karve: Books authored

-Apart from his wife, he had support of Dr. Ambedkar, "Wrangler Paranjape", Riyastkar Sardesai, and Mama Varekar.
-He had to swim against the current all his life.
-He got hurt, but he never gave up.

 Critic's analysis

 Literary critic M V Dhond has written three essays on Karve.
 In the third essay, he analyses why Karve was not as successful in his mission as much as Margaret Sanger and Marie Stopes, his counterparts in United States and UK, respectively.

 Karve's mission was not restricted to that of Sanger and Stopes namely happy family life, emancipation of women, control of population.
 Karve wanted women to have as much sexual freedom and sensual pleasure as men.

 Dhond claims contemporary society's objectives were restricted to those of Sanger and Stopes and hence not only Karve's mission as a whole suffered, he himself was persecuted by society at large.
 There were other reasons too: Karve's unattractive personality, poor finances, and lack of networking skills.